-Dentures are made from acrylic resin, at least in part.
-This is the pink stuff that imitates the gums.
+Dentures are mainly made from acrylic resin, which is the pink stuff that imitates the gums.
 This material is a great choice, as it allows for repairs.
 Damage to dental prostheses is common.
-At the same time, they should be fixed as soon as possible.
+They should be fixed as soon as possible.

 Are there any denture repair labs near me?
 Discover what you should do and where you can go if your denture snaps or chips.